stlljonas/lvgl-on-arduino/README.md

 3. Bare Bones
 	This is a separate branch (bare-bones) that contains a minimal running sketch that displays "hello world".
 	Again, this is currently only setup for the original T-Display board and needs to be adjusted as before.

+# PlatformIO hints

+You will need to clone https://github.com/Xinyuan-LilyGO/T-Display-S3 into your home directory.
+For another location (e.g. `~/Arduino/libraries`), change `~/T-Display-S3/lib` to your path in `platformio.ini` (e.g. `~/Arduino/libraries/T-Display-S3/lib`).